-Unclaimed items are placed in the lost and found area near the grade school gym (grade school), in the Commons (middle school/high school), or on the rack in the primary wing (CAPS).
+Unclaimed items are placed in the lost and found area near the grade school gym, in the high school commons, in the middle school foyer, or in the CAPS primary wing.
 Backpacks and clothing left in the hallways in undesignated locations, and on top of lockers will be placed in the lost and found.
 Unclaimed articles are periodically donated.
+PLEASE LABEL ITEMS TO PREVENT LOSS.